As Pants the Hart (Handel): HWV 251d

-As pants the hart, HWV 251e
+HWV 251e

 HWV 251e is a version of the anthem written for a benefit evening at the King's Theatre, Haymarket on 28 March 1738.
 It was based on HWV 251c, but the initial, instrumental sinfonia was extended with another movement and a concluding Alleluja movement was added to the anthem.
 Originally a solo movement in C major, "Now, when I think thereupon" was transposed into D minor and split into a solo recitative followed by a unison tenor and bass chorus on the text "For I went with the multitude".
 In the original setting at the King's Theatre, the orchestra consisted of oboes, bassoons, strings and keyboard continuo.

 Other catalogues of Handel's music have referred to the work as HHA iii/9,247 (there is no HG number).